keshavseksaria/mlss18-assignment1/README.md

 ### Files Given

-	day.csv -  It is part of a Bike Sharing Dataset.
-This dataset relates the bike sharing counts with various factors like temperature, weather and season.
-The fields present in day.csv are:

-			* instant: record index
 			* dteday : date
 			* season : season (1:springer, 2:summer, 3:fall, 4:winter)
 			* yr : year (0: 2011, 1:2012)